Dave has eaten at all of the restaurants listed below. More restaurants will be added here during future climbing trips.

 The Anticuchos are beef hearts and one of these dishes is served shish kebob style.
 There are also excellent Trucha or trout entrees.
 Oh, and wonderful ice cream.
 A dinner here is always a tradition for us after ending our treks or climbs.

-Siam de los Andes is one of the best Thai restaurants in all of South America.
-In fact it is one of the best Thai restaurants that we’ve tried outside of Thailand and that is saying a lot as we have tried many.
-Siam de los Andes is run by the well-known Thai climber Naresuan and this restaurant is very popular with climbers.
+Siam de los Andes was one of the best Thai restaurants in all of South America.
+In fact it was one of the best Thai restaurants that we’ve tried outside of Thailand and that is saying a lot as we have tried many.
+Siam de los Andes was run by the well-known Thai climber Naresuan and this restaurant used to be very popular with climbers.

 It is located on the corner of Gamarra & Morales at Av Agustin Gamarra N 560 just down from a primary school.
 Naresuan has taught the locals how to cook excellent Thai food.
-He divides his time between Columbia and Huaraz – spending the summer months in Huaraz.
+He used to divide his time between Columbia and Huaraz – spending the summer months in Huaraz.

 If you are interested in having a personal bicycle guide for trails in the nearby mountains, the owner of this restaurant, Naresuan is your man.
 In addition he also lives in Columbia parts of the year and conducts guided trips there including through the infamous Darien Gap.
-Please talk to Naresuan.
-Phone: 043-509173 or email: email@example.com
+Want to connect with Naresuan?
+Email: firstname.lastname@example.org

 NOTE: Naresuan has permanently closed this restaurant and at last update was now living in the United States.
 His restaurant will be sorely missed from the Huaraz dining scene